5.1.4 Law as Coercive Morality

 To Devlin’s second question, whether society “has the right to use the weapon of law to enforce” public morality, he gave this answer:

-The concept of society being constitutionally “entitled” to use the law to protect itself from dangers is not contentious in itself, but Devlin fails to address the question of topics where legislation risks being unacceptable to portions of the population – particularly in a pluralist society – as discussed later in this chapter (5.4.3).
+The concept of society being constitutionally “entitled” to use the law to protect itself from dangers is not contentious in itself, but Devlin fails to address the question of topics where the law as coercive morality risks being unacceptable to portions of the population – particularly in a pluralist society – as discussed later in this chapter (5.4.3).

 Devlin’s own answer to his third question, of when to use the “weapon of law” to enforce “public morality”, is highly contentious.
 It is given in two parts: